ArnauDjango/Learning/README.md

 path('account', include('django.contrib.auth.urls')),
 ```

 * For Log In you need to create the template.
-For the logout you just redirect him in to home when is necessary
+For the Log Out you nothing to do because it redirected in ``config/settings.py``
 ```
 <!-- blog/templates/registration/login.html -->
 {% extends 'base.html' %}